This article was written by Andrew Weaver and originally published at Growth Business.

 2. You selected experienced advisors & got your ducks in a row before going to market

 3. You targeted strategic buyers and heated up a nice bidding war

 Yesterday, you signed heads of terms to sell your business, so what can go wrong from here?

-Well in truth, the fun has only just begin and it’s now where your advisors really start to earn their crust, because the journey from heads to completion can be a very tricky and emotional one.
+Well in truth, the fun has only just begin and it’s now where your advisors really start to earn their crust, because the journey from heads of terms to completion can be a very tricky and emotional one.

 Whilst the deal may have momentum, there is still everything to play for and if you think those terms are fixed in stone then please, don’t order the champagne just yet, because these are just some of the factors that can make a deal go wrong.

 Heads signed, now is the time for the nerve jangling DD.
 The phase when your buyer (or his advisors) get under the bonnet of your business and poke around.

 If you’ve prepared properly and conducted some “up front” due diligence then hopefully, this phase should be less of an issue but, it’s amazing how 2 people can view 1 situation differently, so it’s unusual for a DD process to proceed without some issue emerging.